 sudo apt-get update && sudo apt-get install git git clone https://github.com/ct-Open-Source/tuya-convert cd tuya-convert ./install_prereq.sh

-Run the above lines one at a time – the first line was not needed on the OP0 – the last line takes a while on either board… be patient… the important thing here is that you can select tasmota.bin when installing – be careful if upgrading this file which sits in the tuya-convert/files folder – you MUST ensure the file you use is under 500K – once done converting you can OTA (over-the-air update) your target smart device in the normal way but this is important: if the file size is over 500KB, the conversion will fail and you may end up, as I did initially, with smartbulbs that will ONLY upgrade by opening up and getting the soldering iron out – not pleasant with only tiny test points to work with.
+Run the above lines one at a time – the first line took several minutes to run on the OP0 and didn’t install anything new or upgrade anything – lines 2 and 3 took mere seconds – the last line takes a while on either board… be patient… 6 minutes on the OP0 – the important thing here is that you can select tasmota.bin when installing – be careful if upgrading this file which sits in the tuya-convert/files folder – you MUST ensure the file you use is under 500K – once done converting you can OTA (over-the-air update) your target smart device in the normal way but this is important: if the file size is over 500KB, the conversion will fail and you may end up, as I did initially, with smartbulbs that will ONLY upgrade by opening up and getting the soldering iron out – not pleasant with only tiny test points to work with.

 Start the flash process – on the OP0 as user ROOT (I arbitrarily added user Pi on initial setup of the OP0 but to avoid using SUDO, ultimately it was easier to simply use ROOT).
 On the RPI, user “pi” works just fine.
 In the tuya-convert folder you need to enter…